interstellaridea/sebastian-valdez-site/README.md

 - X Has github projects lists
 - X Has about me
 - Lists Hobbies
-- Has Resume
+- X Has Resume
-- Able to down load pdf of resume
+- X Able to download pdf of resume

 ## UI: